ironbar/arc25/docs/modeling/Iteration_01_architects_baseline.md

 ## Goal

-How far can we go using the Architects solution from ARC24?
+How far can we go using the Architects' solution from ARC24?

 ## Motivation